vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics.md

     - if data disk IOPS consumed percentage is greater than 90% with verbose severity
     - if network in total is greater than 800 GB with information severity
-3. Monitor load in VM and if received more than 150mb of RAM allocated to the process (in which app resides), restart the
+3. Monitor load in VM and if received more than 150mb of RAM allocated to the process (in which app resides), restart the VM to free the allocated memory and notify owner via email.
+If you don't have email setup, simulate by creating Azure
-   VM to free the allocated memory and notify owner via email.
-If you don't have email setup, simulate by creating Azure Function (with consumption plan) and echoing the result.
+   Function (with consumption plan) and echoing the result.
+4. Enable on VM to use application insights to monitor the application and send logs to it to be able to have one place for application to monitor performance, transactions, failures, maps, etc.

 ### App monitoring

-1. Find the errors in the application by defining **ONE** table with data for the application by providing:
+1. Find the errors in the applications by defining **ONE** table with data for the application by providing:
     - timeline option to be able to provide range in query
     - to see exceptions by the name, request duration, method, error message, instance where it happened, called url by providing time range